 29.2 The Board shall distribute the surplus assets and funds of HRINZ after payment of HRINZ’s liabilities to vest absolutely in another similar not-for-profit organisation to be used by that organisation for not-for-profit purposes within New Zealand.

-30. TRANSITION PROVISIONS
+30. TRANSITIONAL PROVISIONS

 The following transitional provisions apply to persons who are members of HRINZ on 1 April 2017 (the transition date):